datamade/sfm-cms/README.md

 The standard data loading process for the app can take many hours to complete.
 If you're working with a developer who already has a database set up, you can save time by having them make a dump of their database for you:

-    docker-compose run --rm app pg_dump -Fc -h postgres -U postgres -d sfm -O > sfm_empty.dump
+    docker-compose run --rm app pg_dump -Fc -h postgres -U postgres -d sfm -O > sfm.dump

+Alternatively, if you have access to a server on which WWIC is deployed, you can generate your own dump:

+    ssh ubuntu@somesfminstance.org pg_dump -Fc -O -U postgres sfm > sfm.dump

-Then, load this dump into your own database:
+Then, load this dump into your **empty** database:

+    # Start Postgres, but not the app, which will apply migrations and interfere with the restore
+    docker-compose up -d postgres

+    # Load in your dump
-    docker-compose run --rm app pg_restore -h postgres -U postgres -d sfm -O sfm.dump
+    pg_restore -h localhost -p 32001 -U postgres -Fc -O -d sfm < sfm.dump

 Once the dump has been restored, move on to the step `Set up the search index` below.

 ### Option 2: Load data via management commands

+### N.b., the free service we used to retrieve SFM data is now deprecated and this method will no longer work.
+It will be heavily revised in an upcoming development effort.

 The standard way to load data into the app is to use the app's management commands for loading data.
 Start by updating the `Countries` models:

     docker-compose run --rm app ./manage.py update_countries_plus

-Next, import OSM data:
+Next, replace `OSM_API_KEY` in `settings_local.py` with a Wambacher cliKey.
+Generate a key [here](https://wambachers-osm.website/boundaries/) by enabling OAuth, selecting a boundary, checking CLI, hitting Export, and looking at the generated URL.
+You'll also need to set the `GOOGLE_MAPS_KEY` in order to load maps.
+Then, import OSM data:

     docker-compose run --rm app ./manage.py import_osm
     docker-compose run --rm app ./manage.py link_locations